msayanece/EasyListView/README.md

  * In your Activity or Fragment : Where you have added the RecyclerView in your layout and get the RecyclerView object of your layout in your Java or Kotlin file and pass it to the SDK.

- * Create a ListTile object
+ * Create a ListTile object to map the getter methods of the model

 ``` java
         ListTile<ItemsPOJO> listTile = new ListTile<ItemsPOJO>(ItemsPOJO.class)